oracle-livelabs/apex/proof-of-concept/1-installing-sample-datasets/create-data-model-using-ai.md

     ![provide consent](./images/provide-consent.png " ")

 5. Use the **APEX Assistant** Wizard to create a Data Model using AI.
 To create a Project Management Data Model, enter the prompt mentioned below.
-Make sure that you chose **Oracle SQL** for **SQL Format**.
+Make sure that you choose **Oracle SQL** for **SQL Format**.

     >Prompt:
     >Create a data model with the prefix PM to manage projects, milestones, tasks, task to-dos, task links, and comments, including multiple rows of data for each table